 React.createClass through ES2015 powered

 React.PureComponent and stateless functional components.
 I really enjoy the idea that we don’t have to “hack” the language anymore, at least not that much as we used to.
 The progress in this department is quite clear and brings not always obvious benefits.
-Using constructs build into to the language/transpiler instead of relying on framework’s factory functions or constructors accepting huge configuration objects future proofs your code.
+Using constructs built into the language/transpiler instead of relying on framework’s factory functions or constructors accepting huge configuration objects future proofs your code.

 My first offline web app heavily depended on AppCache and it was painful experience.
 Don’t get me wrong, AppCache initially blow my mind, in a positive sense.
 Web App without a web?
 In the browser?
 Sounds awesome, isn’t it?
 My further experiments with AppCache convinced me that unfortunately it’s not the path I’d like to follow when it comes to building something serious.